Nowafen/liner/README.md

-# Liner - Data Collection & Telegram Transfer Tool
+# Liner - Post-Exploitation Data Exfiltration Tool via Telegram

-**Liner** is a command-line tool for collecting sensitive data (credentials, session files, private tokens, etc.) from a Linux system and transferring them to a specified Telegram chat via a bot.
-It's written in Go and supports silent execution, self-deletion, and concurrent file upload.
+**Liner** is a lightweight post-exploitation utility designed for rapid data collection and exfiltration from compromised Linux systems.
+It targets sensitive artifacts such as credentials, session tokens, private keys, and developer secrets, packaging and transferring them securely via Telegram bot API.

+Built in Go, it supports silent operation, automated cleanup, and concurrent file transmission — making it ideal for stealthy, fast, and low-noise data exfiltration in red team operations or adversary simulation.

-> ⚠️ **Warning:** This tool is intended **only for educational and ethical purposes**.
-Any unauthorized or malicious use is strictly prohibited and may violate local laws.
+> ⚠️ **Disclaimer:** This tool is intended **strictly for educational and authorized security testing**.
+Unauthorized use is illegal and unethical.

+---

 ## 🔧 Features

-- Dump credentials, passwords, session files, or all sensitive data.
+- Collects a wide range of sensitive files:
+  - Stored credentials, shell histories, SSH keys, GnuPG data, API tokens, `.env` secrets, and more.
-- Generate tree structure of file system and home directories.
+- Generates full directory tree structure for reconnaissance and documentation purposes.
+- Compresses and optionally splits collected data for optimized transfer.
-- Compress and transfer collected data to Telegram chat via bot API.
+- Sends exfiltrated data directly to a specified Telegram chat using a bot token.
-- Support for silent mode (`--silent`) and binary self-deletion.
-- Concurrent upload to improve speed.
+- Supports:
+  - **Silent execution** (`--silent`) to suppress terminal output.
+  - **Self-deletion** of the binary after successful execution to minimize footprint.
+  - **Concurrent uploading** to accelerate data transmission under rate-limited environments.

 ---